Morris County, Kansas

 That same year, the county saw a disastrous prairie fire that swept in from the west in the summer.
 The blaze was fought by all the male citizens of Council Grove under the leadership of Patrick Maloney, who was said to be the best firefighter in the state.
 The women pumped water, and small boys wetted sacks.
 Before the fire had run its course, the crops and grass of much of the county were destroyed.

 In the spring of 1878, Benjamin “Pap” Singleton, a former slave who escaped to freedom in 1846, claimed land in Morris County in a settlement named Dunlap.
 Before long, freedmen known as “Exodusters” came by the hundreds from the post-Reconstruction South to seek homesteads in the area.
 In the early 1880s, the Presbyterian Church in Dunlap founded the Freedmen’s Academy to educate Exodusters in Kansas.
-However, the Academy would later close in the mid-1890s.
+However, the Academy closed in the mid-1890s.
 Today, Dunlap is a semi-ghost town.

 More Information: